umass-compsci-220/umass-compsci-220.github.io/materials/homework/closures.md

   // TODO
 }
 ```
-`cyclic` takes an array of values and returns a closure.
+`cyclic` takes an array of values.
+If called with an empty array, it throws an Error.
+Otherwise, it returns a closure.
 Each time the closure is called, it returns the next value in the array, cycling back to the beginning after reaching the end.
-If it is initialized with an empty array, throw an Error.
 The syntax for throwing an error in TypeScript looks like the following

 ```ts
 throw new Error("lorem ipsum")